ghaithmusa0502/Rigol_Power_Supply_Automation/README.md

 ## Experimental Notes

-These programs are particularly useful for electrochemical etching projects.
+These programs are beneficial for electrochemical etching projects.
 Below are some successful parameters found during testing:

 ### Nickel Etching
 - **Constant Voltage:** 0.5 M HCl, 4V, 0.5 amps, with a threshold of 0.09 amps